alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

-Participants are defined in terms of an entity's [@TrustedComputingBase] to acknowledge that an entity **MAY** legitimately store, forward, or access messages by means that are outside of the messenger software.
+Participants are defined in terms of an entity's [@TrustedComputingBase] to acknowledge that an entity **MAY** legitimately store, forward, or access messages by means that are outside of the messenger solution.

-For example: if a participant accesses their E2ESM messenger via remote desktop software, and their RDP session is hijacked by a third party; of if they back-up their messages in cleartext to cloud storage leading somehow to data exfiltration, neither of these would be a failure of E2ESM.
+For example: if a participant accesses their E2ESM solution via remote desktop software, and their RDP session is hijacked by a third party; of if they back-up their messages in cleartext to cloud storage leading somehow to data exfiltration, neither of these would be a failure of E2ESM.